January 26-28, 2017

-If your business (or a branch of your business) is eligible and located in one of the Enterprise Zones (EZ), you can reduce your state taxes and receive other county benefits for up to seven years by satisfying the EZ hiring and gross receipts requirements.
+If your business (or a branch of your business) is eligible and located in one of the Enterprise Zones (EZ), you can reduce your state taxes and receive other county benefits for up to seven years by satisfying the EZ hiring or, for agricultural related companies, gross receipts requirements.

-Businesses which satisfy all requirements will qualify for the following state tax benefits for up to seven consecutive years:
+Businesses which satisfy annual requirements will qualify for the following state tax benefits for up to seven consecutive years:

-NOTE: The two income tax reductions combined cannot exceed 100% of income tax due.
+NOTE: The two non-refundable income tax credits combined may not exceed 100% of income tax due.

 Each county will offer eligible businesses additional benefits that may include one or more of the following: